A posteriori error bounds for the block-Lanczos method for matrix function approximation: Numerical Experiments

 Let $f(x)$ be the step function; $f(x) = 1$ for $x\geq 0$ and $f(x) = 0$ for $x<0$.
 Then $\operatorname{sign}(x) = 2f(x)-1$.
 Since block-Lanczos-FA is linear in the input function, and since the algorithm applies low-degree polynomials (such as $x\mapsto -1$) exactly,

 Thus, it suffices to study the behavior of block-Lanczos-FA on the step function.

 In order to apply \cref{thm:main}, we require $f$ to be analytic on the interiors of each of the closed curves in the contour $\Gamma$.
 Extend $f$ to the complex plane by $f(z) = 1$ for all $z$ such that $\Re(z) \geq 0$, $f(z) = 0$ for all $z$ such that $\Re(z) < 0$.
-Assuming $\Lambda(\vec{H})$ and $\Lambda(\vec{T})$ are bounded away from zero, we can take $\Gamma$ as the union of two simple closed curves; one encircling $[\lambda_{\textup{min}},-\epsilon]$ and one encircling $[\epsilon,\lambda_{\textup{max}}]$, where $\epsilon>0$ is some sufficiently small value.
+Assuming $\Lambda(\vec{H})$ and $\Lambda(\vec{T}_k)$ are bounded away from zero, we can take $\Gamma$ as the union of two simple closed curves; one encircling $[\lambda_{\textup{min}},-\epsilon]$ and one encircling $[\epsilon,\lambda_{\textup{max}}]$, where $\epsilon>0$ is some sufficiently small value.
 When we apply \cref{thm:main}, the first contour can be ignored, as $f(z) = 0$ for all $z$ on the contour.

 We investigate the impact of block size on this example problem using a Pac-Man contour centered at $0$ with $\Theta = 0.5\pi$ and a radius $R=2\lambda_{\textup{max}}$ large enough to cover all eigenvalues of $\vec{H}$.
 Note that with $\Theta = 0.5\pi$, the Pac-Man contour shapes like the letter "D" and never intersects with the imaginary axis.
-In \cref{fig:QCD_bsize}, we plot the rate of convergence of the block Lanczos algorithm and our bound \cref{thm:main}, where $\vec{V}$ is a block-vector of random Gaussian entries.
+In \cref{fig:QCD_bsize}, we plot the rate of convergence of the block-Lanczos algorithm and our bound \cref{thm:main}, where $\vec{V}$ is a block-vector of random Gaussian entries.
 We note that the number of iterations required to converge is almost inversely proportional to the block size.
 This shows that having larger block sizes significantly decreases the number of matrix loads without increasing the total number of matrix-vector products significantly.
 Thus, bounds such as \cref{eqn:unif_bound}, which would not change significantly in the different cases, cannot be descriptive of the convergence.
-Our bounds are qualitatively similar in all cases, degrading slightly with the block size.
+On this example, our bounds are qualitatively similar in all cases, degrading slightly with the block size for the range of block sizes tested.
 In this particular example, such degradation is not of major concern, as convergence is very sudden after a certain critical number of iterations have been performed.